-network slice: Defined in 3gpp TS 23.501 v1.4.0 [3].

-network slice instance: Defined in 3GPP TS 23.501 V1.4.0 [3].
+network slice: a logical network that provides specific network capabilities and network characteristics, offered by network slice producer to consumer with service properties.

-network slice subnet: a representation of the management aspects of a set of Managed Functions and the required resources (e.g. compute, storage and networking resources).
+network slice subnet: a representation of a set of Managed Functions and the required resources (e.g. compute, storage and networking resources) supporting the network slicing.

 network slice subnet instance: an instance of Network Slice Subnet representing the management aspects of a set of Managed Function instances and the used resources (e.g. compute, storage and networking resources).

+Editor’s note: this definition will be removed together with 28.530 and 28.531 clean up

 Service Level Specification: a set of service level requirements associated with a Service Level Agreement to be satisfied by a network slice instance